RedaNoor/Netixsol/Week 5/Day 5/README.md

 - token efficiency

 The cases include six normal requests, one low-budget/timeline edge case, and one prompt-injection adversarial case.

-Do not submit fabricated evaluation numbers.
-Run the evaluator with your configured model and include the generated CSV.

 ## 8. Tests